 When you apply for a student loan, most lenders will offer you the option to choose between a variable or fixed student loan interest rate.
 Some lenders also offer a third option – hybrid interest rate.
-A hybrid loan offers a combination of features, pros and cons of fixed interest rates and variable interest rates.
+A hybrid loan offers a combination of features.
+That means combining the pros and cons of fixed interest rates and variable interest rates.

 Fixed Rate Loans

-With the fixed interest rate option, the rate is set at the time of taking the loan and remains the same throughout the life of the loan.
+With the fixed interest rate option, the rate is set at the time of taking the loan.
+That interest rate remains the same throughout the life of the loan.
 The reason this option has been so popular with students is because of its consistency and security.

 When you choose the fixed rate option, you know exactly how much you have to pay back every month.
 This makes it easier to calculate your finances for the month.
+However, there is a con.
 The downside of fixed interest loans is that you will not be able to benefit from lower interest rates if and when the rates go down.
+You could end up paying a higher interest rate on your loans eventually.

 Variable Rate Loans

-With the variable interest rate option, the rate of interest keeps fluctuating throughout the life of the loan, depending on market conditions.
+With the variable interest rate option, the rate of interest keeps fluctuating throughout the life of the loan.
+The rate is dependent on the market conditions.

 Hybrid interest rates are a combination of a fixed and variable rate.
-When you choose this option, you pay a fixed interest rate for the first five years of the loan, and a variable rate for the second five years of the loan.
+When you choose this option, you pay a fixed interest rate for the first five years of the loan.
+You then get a variable rate for the second five years of the loan.
 As an additional incentive to prospective buyers, lenders usually offer a lower rate on the fixed rates.

 Benefits of a Hybrid Loan